 - Applicants are limited to one Arts in Rural Places Grant application per South Arts fiscal year or grant cycle.

-- Applicants who have failed to comply with the grant terms and conditions by the application deadline for this program will not be considered for funding from this grant program until they have completed a conversation with program director Nikki Estes.
+- Applicants who have failed to comply with the grant terms and conditions by the application deadline for this program will not be considered for funding from this grant program until they have completed a conversation with Program Director Nikki Estes.
 This includes applicants who did not properly acknowledge South Arts' AND the National Endowment for the Arts' support in programs/press materials for any previous South Arts grant or applicants who did not submit the final report for any previous South Arts grant.

 - Guidelines